kdt3rd/constructor/README.md

-[CMake](http://www.cmake.org) is certainly a great choice for many projects, and currently provides one of the better solutions for managing different a good solution.
+[CMake](http://www.cmake.org) is certainly a great choice for many projects, and currently provides one of the better solutions for managing different compilation platforms.
 However, after using cmake for years, it has a number of weaknesses that warranted another way of thinking about build file generation.
 Here are the weaknesses that constructor attempts to address: